 Complete a 1.5 mile run in under 15 minutes

 Complete a 300 meter run in 70 seconds

 Failure to complete any component of the PAT will result in automatic disqualification and will end the applicants hiring process.
-Applicants may re-apply during the next exam cycle.
+Applicants may re-apply to restart the hiring process.

 During the period between weeks 19 and 21 before graduation, cadets receive a "Dream Sheet"; a list of CHP Area offices that have openings (not all offices have openings) for new officers.
 Cadets list their choices of locations by order of personal preference.
 The lists are then returned to headquarters for processing.
 The following information shows how the cadet's first duty assignment is determined/prioritized: